kammitama5/kammitama5.github.io/_posts/2017-6-30-Friday-June-30th.md

 - Symbolic differentiation & automatic differentiation differences :
   apparently the one I learned in high school is symbolic differentiation.
 It's always stuck in my mind, as I found it fascinating.
 I am only now learning about Automatic differentiation.
-  Conal things the only differences between the two are really that the compiler's interpretation is in Automatic, which is interesting.
+  Conal thinks the only differences between the two are really that the compiler's interpretation is in Automatic, which is interesting.

 - He says "derivative is a linear map.
 Derivatives are about affine approxmations."